autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/lidar-camera-calibration/index.md

 !!! warning

-    Please get initial calibration results from [Manual Calibration](./manual-calibration.md) section, it is important for getting accurate results from this tool.
+    You need to apply [intrinsic calibration](../intrinsic-camera-calibration) before starting lidar-camera extrinsic calibration process.
+Also, get initial extrinsic calibration results from [Manual Calibration](../extrinsic-manual-calibration) section, it is important for getting accurate results from this tool.
     We will use initial calibration parameters that we calculated on previous step on this tutorial for lidar-camera extrinsic calibration.

 Your bag file must include calibration lidar topic and camera topics.